txemavs/bigclock/README.md

 * One ESP8266 microcontroller with micropython and umqtt installed
 * A LDR light sensor
 * A DHT11 temp sensor
-* 150 neopixel LEDs
+* 30 x 5 neopixel LED matrix
-* a 5V 10A power source
+* A 5V 10A power source or a PC PSU

+A 5m 150 LED strip makes a 110x17 cm display.
-Letters are 5x5 dots, 6 dots width with the spacing, so we need a 30x5 dot matrix A 5m 150 LED strip makes a 110x17 cm display.
+Letters are 5x5 dots, 6 dots width with the spacing, so we need a 30x5 dot matrix.